jack-bradshaw/AndroidUtilities/README.md

 }
 ```

-The controller can be tested against the JVM by injecting mocks/stubs:
+The controller can be tested against the JVM by passing mocks/stubs to the constructor:
 ```java
 @Test
 public void testRespondToSomeEvent() {